AckerlyXu/heima/articles/batch/batch-api-basics.md

     `stdout.txt` and `stderr.txt`: These files are written to the task folder during the execution of the task.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > When a node is removed from the pool, *all* of the files that are stored on the node are removed.
 >
 >

 ## Application packages
-The [application packages](/documentation/articles/batch-application-packages/) feature provides easy management and deployment of applications to the compute nodes in your pools.
+The [application packages](./batch-application-packages.md) feature provides easy management and deployment of applications to the compute nodes in your pools.
 You can upload and manage multiple versions of the applications run by your tasks, including their binaries and support files.
 Then you can automatically deploy one or more of these applications to the compute nodes in your pool.

 You can specify application packages at the pool and task level.
 When you specify pool application packages, the application is deployed to every node in the pool.
 When you specify task application packages, the application is deployed only to nodes that are scheduled to run at least one of the job's tasks, just before the task's command line is run.

 Batch handles the details of working with Azure Storage to store your application packages and deploy them to compute nodes, so both your code and management overhead can be simplified.

-To find out more about the application package feature, check out [Application deployment with Azure Batch application packages](/documentation/articles/batch-application-packages/).
+To find out more about the application package feature, check out [Application deployment with Azure Batch application packages](./batch-application-packages.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > If you add pool application packages to an *existing* pool, you must reboot its compute nodes for the application packages to be deployed to the nodes.
 >
 >